-A great technology leader should be a business leader first, practise extreme ownership, and deliver value quickly.
+A great Chief Technology Officer (CTO) or technology leader should be a business leader first, practise extreme ownership, and deliver value quickly.
 If you have aspirations of being a Chief Digital Officer or Chief Information Officer then read on…

-The Chief Information Officer role is relatively young in comparison with some other C-suite colleagues.
-The first waves of CIO were often the leading technologists in their organisation, however, technology leadership has changed drastically over the last decade.
+The CTO role is relatively young in comparison with some other C-suite colleagues.
+The first waves of CTOs or CIOs were often the leading technologists in their organisation, however, technology leadership has changed drastically over the last decade.

-If you want to become a technology leader that has real impact then these are the things to focus on.
+If you want to become a CTO that has real impact then these are the things to focus on.

 1. Be a business leader first